Feel balanced, energized and motivated again!

 What causes these imbalances?
+That depends!
 Major hormonal shifts happen for women after giving birth and again starting in their 40s and approaching menopause.
 Autoimmune conditions can have many triggers at any time in your life, including after an infection!
 And long term stress, inflammatory dietary habits and poor sleep can be a perfect storm for creating imbalances.
 Time to investigate!

 The thyroid gland produces a key regulatory hormone, called thyroid hormone.
 Imbalances can cause high (hyperthyroid) or low (hypothyroid) thyroid hormone levels.
 It is common for thyroid stimulating hormone (TSH) to be measured first, since this hormone produced by the pituitary will theoretically raise and lower to attempt to regulate the production of thyroid hormone.
 However, people will typically have symptoms of thyroid dysfunction long before TSH levels are out of range.
 An assessment of thyroid function incorporates both symptoms and comprehensive lab testing, including autoimmune markers (frequently present in conditions such as Hashimoto's thyroiditis).

 The pancreas produces insulin in response to blood sugar levels, to help balance them.
 After you eat, your blood sugar rises and insulin works to store excess glucose.
 Diabetes is a disease of poor insulin regulation.
 Insulin's effects are far-reaching beyond the digestive system and diabetes.
-Insulin has a significant impact on the brain, with conditions such as Alzheimer's and schizophrenia having links to poor insulin regulation.
-Excess cortisol can also lead to poor insulin response (and thus elevated insulin levels).
-Managing stress and diet can both help to improve blood sugar balance for improved energy, memory/brain function and heart health.
+Insulin has a significant impact on the brain too, with conditions such as Alzheimer's and schizophrenia having links to poor insulin regulation.
+Excess cortisol can also contribute to poor insulin response (and thus elevated insulin levels).
+Managing stress and diet can both help to improve blood sugar balance for improved energy, mood, memory/brain function and heart health.